reitualexandra/corbassiere_algae_classifier/README.md

 # Corbassiere Algae Classifier

 This repository is a (minimal) sample classifier software for glacier algae, applied on the Corbassiere glacier in the European Alps.
 The scripts are using training data from https://github.com/jmcook1186/IceSurfClassifiers .
 The scripts use the minimum distance classification algorithm, and are adapted to work with Sentinel-2, Landsat-7 and Landsat-8 imagery.
 The satellite imagery can be downloaded from https://earthexplorer.usgs.gov/ .
 Note that the Sentinel-2 imagery requires preprocessing with ESA's sen2cor commandline tool: https://step.esa.int/main/snap-supported-plugins/sen2cor/ .
-For Landsat imagery, level 2 imagery can be used without any preprocessing.
+For Landsat, level 2 imagery can be used without any preprocessing.
 The scripts output a classified map containing 6 classes (snow, ice, algae: high + low, rocks).
 Below you can see computed results for the Corbassiere glacier, as well as a map of the western coast of Greenland:

 ![Corbassiere_Landsat7](https://user-images.githubusercontent.com/83270197/127006358-d7099711-63c8-4551-8711-deb95428aba6.png)